kaleidoscope18/cashflow/README.md

 ## Graphql (graphqlgen)

-- All files under `api/graph/generated` will be regenerated
-- You might have to backup the contents of the resolvers when there are breaking changes.
-- to regenerate do:
+When changes are made in `.graphqls` files, you will need to regenerate code by using this command:

 ```sh
 cd api && rm -rf /graph/generated && go run github.com/99designs/gqlgen generate && cd ..
 ```

+- All files under `api/graph/generated` will be regenerated
+- If the regeneration throws an error, check your schemas first and backup the resolver files and erase their contents for a clean slate and try again.

 ## BDD